rnd7/molehill/README.md

 ![molehill-example-item](https://raw.githubusercontent.com/rnd7/molehill/master/doc/molehill-example-item.png)

-The resulting unified data displayed in a list.

 ## App Data
 Molehill stores its data including all db entries and files downloaded by the crawler within the shared local userspace.